annayesayann/checkers/README.md

-# OOP-Project
-The most up-to date version is in dev branch.
+The most up to date version is in the main branch.

+**Authors:**

+Anna Yesayan & Nare Sargsyan